About PLS (Primary Lateral Sclerosis)

 Index:

 PLS was first identified in France in the 1850s by Dr. Jean-Martin Charcot.
 During his landmark analyses of ALS patients, Dr. Charcot encountered a woman with severe spasticity and limb contractures but no muscle wasting.
-After her death in 1856, the autopsy revealed extensive scarring in the lateral columns of her spinal columns, or primary lateral sclerosis.
+After she died in 1856, the autopsy revealed extensive scarring in the lateral columns of her spinal columns or primary lateral sclerosis.

 Wherever symptoms originate, the legs, arms, hands, and speech and swallowing muscles will all eventually be affected.
 In time, assistive devices are needed, such as canes, walkers, or wheelchairs.
 Speech therapy and communication aids may become necessary as well.
 Many people report painful muscle spasms and other pain.
 Other common symptoms are hyperactive reflexes and Babinkski’s sign.
 Emotional lability is often reported as well.